AlphaConsole/AlphaConsoleElectron/README.md

 # AlphaConsoleElectron

+# MASTER BRANCH INACTIVE DO NOT CREATE A PULL REQUEST
+The UI is currently under redevelopment using Electron, React & Typescript.
+A PSA will be sent out when the ui is available for public contribution.

 ## About

 This is the AlphaConsole UI.
 Originally written in c#.net but now moved to Electron where we can get a more custom UI.